Nischhelm/LycanitesTweaks/presetconfigs/readme.txt

+Note for all configs
+Every preset has a large potion of "mod compatibility" not provided.
+This section will auto generate based on if the related mod is installed upon startup.
+These options are mixins and would and require a restart to apply ingame as the config must exist first.

 noscalingaddon - Config for an experience without "Player Mob Levels" scaling This is meant to be a partial file replacement ready to use with a diff compare.
 Can be used as a full file replacement.
 Relies on InControl to help allow common mobs to drop charges.